 At the dawn of the program, Social Security wasn’t a bad deal for people who paid in relatively little taxes but received large benefits.
 But requiring someone entering the workforce today to pay steep payroll taxes in return for a negative rate of return is simply outrageous — especially when they could be earning high rates of return in private markets.
 (The stock market has historically delivered a 10 percent annual return over the long haul — but Social Security doesn’t allow people to decide where to invest their retirement money.)

-It’s not hard to understand why summit planners wanted to avoid the complex
+It’s not hard to understand why summit planners wanted to avoid

 and contentious issue of Social Security reform.
 After all, bringing up the reform of a program that consumes more than one-fifth of the federal budget makes any discussion far more complex.
 And the sentimental New Deal imagery that the program creates in the minds of many is a gigantic roadblock to reform.